stephantul/exquiry/README.md

   EXQUIRY
 </h2>

-This is a simple query or document expansion module that implements multiple methods for query or document expansion for sparse information retrieval (IR).
+This is a simple lexical expansion module that implements multiple methods for query or document expansion.
+It is intended to be used with sparse information retrieval (IR).
 This package does very little actual things, but groups a bunch of methods under a common framework, which can be useful for testing or comparisons.

 # What is this for?